YouTube removes Myanmar army channels; UN to meet on crisis - WTMJ

 Large protests against military rule have occurred daily in many cities and towns.
 Security forces escalated their crackdown this week with greater use of lethal force and mass arrests.
 At least 18 protesters were shot dead on Sunday and 38 on Wednesday, according to the U.N.
 Human Rights Office.
 More than 1,000 people have been arrested, the independent Assistance Association for Political Prisoners said.

-Protests continued in the country’s biggest cities, Yangon and Mandalay, and elsewhere on Friday, and were again met by force from police.
+Protests continued in the country’s biggest cities, Yangon and Mandalay, and elsewhere on Friday, and were again met with force by police.
+Gunfire was heard in some areas.
+Twenty-six-year-old Zaw Myo was fatally shot in Mandalay while he and other residents sought to protect a march by a group of engineers.

 Many cases of targeted brutality have been captured in photos and videos that have circulated widely on social media.
 Videos have showed security forces shooting people at point-blank range and chasing down and savagely beating demonstrators.